po1sigala/live/02-Lesson-Plans/Full-Time/12-Week/README.md

 ## Career Connection

-* Remind students that related Career Services material can be found in their Career Connection folder for [Unit 16](../../../01-Class-Content/24-Project-3-Contd/04-Career-Connection/README.md).

 * If you'd like more information on Career Services, visit the [Career Services resources page](https://mycareerspot.org/).

 ## Heads-Up